How to Increase GFR (Glomerular Filtration Rate) naturally ?

 9. Exercise regularly:

-Cardiovascular exercise, in particular, can help improve blood circulation.
-The more blood pumped through the body, the more effectively toxins are flushed from the kidneys, leading to the enhanced gaffer.
+Cardio can help you with blood circulation.
+This will lead to pumping more blood.
+It will cause the toxins to be flushed in a better way.
+This will help your kidneys, leading to the enhanced gaffer.
 Regular exercise is the optimum answer to how to increase GFR.

 10. Leaching Process to Increase GFR: